Bluebell Railway Atlantic Group

 - Lifting frames constructed and commissioned (May 2013)

-- Valve gear largely assembled.
+- Much of the valve gear assembled.
 Slide bars aligned (August 2013)

-A fund raising appeal for the money required to complete the project was launched in 2000, and a combination of gifts made via the Bluebell Railway Trust, and standing orders set up to provide a steady income to the project have now made over a third of the total available.
-Whilst this has provided funding for the present work, more is going to be needed to complete the project, and the best way in which you can help is by setting up a small, regular, standing order to the Bluebell Railway Trust under Gift Aid, since this enables the Trust to reclaim the basic rate tax you have paid, and (if you are a higher rate tax-payer) enables you to reclaim some tax as well.
+A fund raising appeal for the money required to complete the project was launched in 2000, and a combination of gifts made via the Bluebell Railway Trust, and standing orders set up to provide a steady income to the project have provided funding for the present work.
+However, more is still needed to complete the project, and the best way in which you can help is by setting up a small, regular, standing order to the Bluebell Railway Trust under Gift Aid, since this enables the Trust to reclaim the basic rate tax you have paid, and (if you are a higher rate tax-payer) enables you to reclaim some tax as well.

 Would you like to sponsor a specific part of the locomotive?
 The latest component list is available, from which you can choose a wide variety of important parts of the locomotive.
 You may prefer to use the combined Sponsorship and GiftAid form available as a pdf.